 Building Up Joy

 Cutting out comparison, entitlement, and blame is a great foundation for building a happier life, but people need to upgrade from these destructive emotional patterns to constructive ones.
 This usually involves learning to live from within oneself—letting one’s own values, beliefs, talents, and priorities guide one’s thoughts, feelings, and actions.
+Therapists and counselors at Thriveworks in Littleton, CO can assist in this process of personal growth.

 Often, little steps and small changes add up to a big difference in the happiness people feel.
 As people are learning to ground their emotional state from within themselves, they may find the following practices helpful:

 - Promoting thankfulness – Every day, take time to reflect upon what went well.
 Identify a few things you are grateful for.
-Taking time for thankfulness trains people’s minds and emotions to look for what is good within their lives.
+Taking time for gratitude trains people’s minds and emotions to look for what is good within their lives.

 - Practicing mindfulness – Cultivate self-awareness by allowing yourself to be in each moment.
 Experience each thought, feeling, or sensation without labeling them or judging them.